 I believe the goal of education, rightly understood, is to form whole persons filled with wonder, attentive to the opacity of the other, seeking after what is good, true, and beautiful, engaging in and working toward civic virtue and the common good.
 What I mean by that loaded sentence is that persons are unfathomably complex, and education (done well) brings children toward a better understanding of the beautiful complexity of reality.
 In teaching, I hope to show my students that “Persons are God’s gift to a gifted world, an elevation and ennobling of what was already good into that which bears the divine image and, in time, will hold the Divine Image’s incarnation” (R. J. Snell, Acedia and Its Discontents).

 “Love is the teacher of gods and men, for no one learns without desiring to learn.
 Truth is sought not because it is truth but because it is good.” -Simone Weil

 “… but all shall be well, and all shall be well, and all manner of thing shall be well”. -Jullian of Norwich

 “Each mortal thing does one thing and the same:

 Deals out that being indoors each one dwells;

 Crying Whát I do is me: for that, I came.” -Gerard Manley Hopkins

 Blessed St. Augustine of Hippo:

 St. Augustine was the first Saint I ever read.
 His Confessions is a work that is at the same time intellectual and passionate.
-He beautifully articulated the struggles of sin and the hope of Christ in a way that moved me toward learning about the richness of the Christian intellectual tradition.
+He is a master theologian, teacher, and psychologist.
+There are few that understand the human condition better.
+He beautifully articulated the struggles of sin and the hope of Christ in such a way that I could not help but dive deep into learning about the richness of the Christian intellectual tradition.
 I’ve prayed for his guidance often.